-Phase 1a/1b Study of Aplitabart (IGM-8444) Alone or in Combination in Participants With Relapsed, Refractory, or Newly Diagnosed Cancers
+Phase 1a/1b Study of Aplitabart (IGM-8444) Alone or in Combination in Participants with Relapsed, Refractory, or Newly Diagnosed Cancers

-April 12, 2024 updated by: IGM Biosciences, Inc.
+March 25, 2025 updated by: IGM Biosciences, Inc.

-An Open-label, Multicenter, Phase 1a/1b Study of Aplitibart (IGM-8444) as a Single Agent and in Combination in Participants With Relapsed, Refractory, or Newly Diagnosed Cancers
+An Open-label, Multicenter, Phase 1a/1b Study of Aplitibart (IGM-8444) As a Single Agent and in Combination in Participants with Relapsed, Refractory, or Newly Diagnosed Cancers

 This study is a first-in-human, Phase 1a/1b, multicenter, open-label study to determine the safety, tolerability, and pharmacokinetics of aplitabart as a single agent and in combination in participants with relapsed and/or refractory solid or hematologic cancers, as well as newly diagnosed cancers, and an open-label, randomized study of aplitabart+FOLFIRI+bevacizumab.